-Health Services: A nurse practitioner is available daily on main campus, in the University Health Services Office, Stevenson Lane Residence Hall, Office 113D, to provide first aid, health screenings, counseling, referrals, and health insurance information.
+Health Services: A nurse practitioner is available daily on main campus, in the University Health Services Office, Campus Center, Room G7, ground floor, to provide first aid, health screenings, counseling, referrals, and health insurance information.
 The University nurse practitioner may be contacted during the day at 267-341-3262.
 More information is available on the Wellness website, Health Services